Francois Deruyts Prize

-The Francois Deruyts Prize, or Prix Francois Deruyts, is awarded every four years to recognize progress in synthetic or analytic superior geometry.
-It was established in 1902 by the Académie Royale de Belgique, Classe des Sciences, and carries a monetary award.
+The Francois Deruyts Prize, or Prix François Deruyts, is awarded every four years to recognize progress in synthetic or analytic superior geometry.
+It was established in 1902 by the Académie Royale de Belgique, Classe des Sciences, in memory of the Belgian mathematician François Deruyts, and carries a monetary award.
 Originally recipients had to be Belgian, but currently EU nationals are eligible.

 Recipients

 The recipients of the Francois Deruyts Prize are: